sassoftware/sas-dqdg-assets/SAS_Viya/QKB Definition Breakdown/Language/README.md

 File names for these QARC files are structured with QKBVersion_Language_Date, so the CI33_English_250730.qarc.

+All of the Language based QARC files described below can be found here: https://support.sas.com/downloads/package.htm?pid=2790

 | Language   | Country(s)                                                   | Local ISO Code(s)                                            | File Name                   |
 | :--------- | :----------------------------------------------------------- | ------------------------------------------------------------ | --------------------------- |
 | Afrikaans  | South Africa                                                 | AFZAF                                                        | CI33_Afrikaans_250730.qarc  |